AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ### FBX Version 2017.1

 This release of Stingray picks up the latest version of FBX (2017.1), which provides various security improvements.

+## Experimental features

+### Faster launching of projects in a browser

+Stingray now runs projects quickly in a web browser using WebGL.
+The launching process has been updated to load the content from a URL instead of packaging the compiled data to a separate folder and reading the data.
+The URL also displays the location of the content folder.
+See ~{ Run your project in a browser using WebGL }~.
+Also check out the updated settings if you ~{ Use Mozilla Firefox to run your project }~.

 [Return to top](#top)